 Platelets are blood cells that promote blood clotting to help prevent bleeding.
-A person may be able to increase their platelet count naturally by consuming foods that are high in certain vitamins.
+A person may be able to increase their platelet count naturally by consuming foods that contain folate and vitamins B9, C, D, and K.

 It is essential to maintain adequate platelet levels to ensure that the blood clots correctly.
 Doctors diagnose people with thrombocytopenia if they have a low platelet count.
 They can offer advice on ways to increase platelet levels through nutrition, including both the diet itself and supplements.

 This article describes what thrombocytopenia is, including its symptoms.
 It also lists foods and supplements that may help increase platelet counts and those that may decrease them.
 Finally, it provides tips that could help a person determine whether their platelet count is low.

 Thrombocytopenia is the medical term for a low blood platelet count.
 Platelets are colorless blood cells that play a vital role in blood clotting.
 If a person sustains an injury, these cells will clump together to form a seal over the injured blood vessel, thereby helping prevent bleeding.